 We are delighted to be publishing your work

-The information in these pages has been prepared to assist you in preparing your chapter for submission.
+The information below has been prepared to assist you in writing your chapter and preparing it for submission.

 Word count